NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

   * [Confidence intervals explained](https://www.scribbr.com/statistics/confidence-interval/) - scribbr.com
   * [Understanding Confidence Intervals :tv:](https://www.youtube.com/watch?v=tFWsuO9f74o) - Dr Nic's Maths and Stats
   * The correct interpretation of a 95% confidence interval is that "we are 95% confident that the population parameter is between X and X." [Learn more](https://online.stat.psu.edu/stat200/lesson/4/4.2/4.2.1)
+  * Confidence Intervals estimate how close a sample mean is to the actual mean.

 #### Descriptive Statistics